The Ultimate Guide to Various Teeth Bleaching and Whitening Procedures

 You take your own dental impressions just like they do in the dental office!

 This option is a great alternative for those who have been thinking about buying the take home whitening kits from the dental office but can’t seem to justify that hefty price tag.

 Our online service provides everything you need to take your own teeth impression on the upper and lower teeth.
 Plus, free, all-inclusive shipping in the USA!
 You will receive custom made whitening trays that fit like a glove, and 3 syringes of 22% ZOOM! teeth whitening gel.

 Upon ordering, you will receive a do-it-yourself dental impression kit for both your upper and lower teeth.
 Following the easy instructions, you take an impression of your teeth, then mail the impressions to the Sentinel lab.
 Your whitening trays will be fabricated using EVA dentist-grade whitening plastics.
-Included in the outgoing package to you will be custom upper and lower whitening trays, whitening gel, and a retainer case for proper storage.
+Included in the outgoing package are custom upper and lower whitening trays, whitening gel, and a retainer case for proper storage.